hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/171_the_preparation.md

 God.

-Let me tell you the same thing as explained by another commentator, Shankarâchârya, who takes quite another view.
-This word for food, in Sanskrit, is derived from the root, meaning to gather. Âhâra means "gathered in".
+Let me tell you the same thing as explained by another commentator, Shankarāchārya, who takes quite another view.
+This word for food, in Sanskrit, is derived from the root, meaning to gather. Âhāra means "gathered in".
 What is his explanation?
 He says, the passage that when food is pure the mind will become pure really means that lest we become subject to the senses we should avoid the following: First as to